 Are mosquitoes bad in Antigua?

 In common with many tropical destinations, there exists a risk of insect bites from mosquitoes and sand flies in Antigua.
-However, the country does not pose a risk of contracting mosquito-related diseases, including as malaria or yellow fever.
+However, the country does not pose a risk of contracting mosquito-related diseases, including malaria or yellow fever.

 Can you buy antibiotics over the counter in Antigua?